Nov. 27, 2022

 Peripheral nerve injuries require the coordinated management of neurologists and surgeons to fully appreciate the indications for and timing of surgical intervention.
 The author thoroughly addresses the presentation, epidemiology, and surgical and nonsurgical outcomes of commonly encountered brachial plexus and peripheral nerve injuries.
-In this update, the author expounds on specific peripheral nerve injuries in a military setting.
+In this update, the author discusses the role of exosomes as an adjunct in peripheral nerve repair.

 • Nerve injury can range from minor and transient alteration in sensation to severe and permanent interruption of sensory and motor function.